-Entrenchment of Articles means that members can adopt a special clause making it harder to pass a resolution.
-Instead of simply being able to pass a resolution following a majority vote, additional provisions and procedures can be added that must be met.
+The entrenchment of Articles means that members can adopt a special clause making it harder to pass a resolution.
+Instead of simply passing a resolution with a majority vote, a company can add additional provisions and procedures that it must meet.

-Under section 23 of the Companies Act 2006, if you wish to include entrenchment provisions in your Company’s articles then notice must be given to the Registrar.
-The same applies if any provisions regarding entrenchment are to be removed.
-Furthermore, if your Company’s articles are subject to provision for entrenchment or to a Court – or other – order that constrains or eliminates the ability of the Company to amend its Articles, and its Articles are subsequently amended, a Statement of Compliance in accordance with section 24 of the Companies Act 2006 must be sent to the Registrar notifying them of the change.
+Under Section 23 of the Companies Act 2006, you must give notice to the Registrar if you wish to include entrenchment provisions in your Company’s articles.
+The same rule applies if you want to remove any entrenchment provisions.
+Furthermore, if a court order or other order constrains or eliminates your Company’s ability to amend its articles, and you subsequently amend the articles, you must send a Statement of Compliance to the Registrar.
+This statement, in accordance with Section 24 of the Companies Act 2006, notifies the Registrar of the change.

-The provisions in sections 23 and 24 of the Companies Act 2006 are in place to ensure that the Registrar and any person who searches the public register is aware that the Articles contain entrenchment provisions, wherefore special procedures must be followed for a resolution to be adopted.
+The provisions in Sections 23 and 24 of the Companies Act 2006 exist to keep the Registrar and any public register searcher informed.
+They indicate that the Articles contain entrenchment provisions, and therefore special procedures are necessary for adopting a resolution.

 The importance of carefully drafting the Memorandum and Articles of Association

 A Company’s Memorandum and Articles of Association are the main framework documents to which all of its policies and procedures link back.
-When incorporating your Company it is important to ensure that the Articles are drafted meticulously, since any ambiguity could give rise to a dispute.
+When incorporating your Company, it is important to draft the Articles meticulously.
+This careful attention reduces the risk of ambiguity, which could lead to a dispute.
 As an example of what can happen if care is not taken when drafting the Articles, see Sugarman v CJS Investments LLP & Ors EWCA Civ 1239.
-In this legal case the Court of Appeal ruled that the Articles should be interpreted as written, despite the fact that members who owned multiple flats and therefore held the majority of shares in the company were permitted only one vote, which meant that they could be routinely outvoted by the remaining flat owners who only owned one flat.
+In this legal case, the Court of Appeal ruled that the company must interpret the Articles as written.
+Despite holding the majority of shares in the company through ownership of multiple flats, members received only one vote.
+This voting structure meant that single flat owners, with fewer shares, could routinely outvote those with majority shareholdings.

-To avoid any dispute over the interpretation of your Company’s articles we at Uniwide Formations Ltd can provide very well prepared standard articles which will cover the needs of nearly all companies that are registered through our firm.
+To avoid any dispute over the interpretation of your Company’s articles, we at Uniwide Formations Ltd can provide meticulously prepared standard articles.
+These articles will meet the needs of nearly all companies that register through our firm.

 If you think, however, that there may be good reasons why the particular company that you wish to register may need different, specially writted articles then we would recommend that you seek professional advice from a company such as Uniwide Formations Ltd. that specialises in company registration and/or a Solicitor with the relevant expertise.